Introduction

 - “No one will know if I do the work without a permit.”

-- Truth: Unpermitted work can come to light during property inspections, when you sell your home, or even through neighbor complaints, leading to fines and required changes.
+- Truth: Unpermitted work can be found out during property inspections, when you sell your home, or even through neighbor complaints.
+This can lead to fines and required changes.

 - “Getting a permit will take too long and delay my project.”

-- Truth: The permitting process can be relatively quick, especially for straightforward projects.
-Delays are often due to incomplete applications or a lack of required information.
+- Truth: The permit process can be pretty quick, especially for simple projects.
+Delays usually happen because of incomplete applications or missing information.

-By understanding the realities of when a building permit is necessary and the potential consequences of not obtaining one, homeowners can plan better and execute their landscaping projects, whether it’s adding permeable pavers or engaging in landscape maintenance, with peace of mind and legality.
+By understanding the facts about permits and the risks of not getting one, homeowners can plan and carry out their landscaping projects—whether it’s adding permeable pavers or doing regular maintenance—with confidence and in compliance.

 Consequences of Not Obtaining a Building Permit